Let’s Talk About Children and Stroke

 What causes ischemic stroke in children?

-Finding the cause of a stroke is vital to providing the right treatment and preventing more injury.
-The most common cause of ischemic (cause by blood clot) strokes is that a blood clot forms in the heart and travels to the brain.
+Finding the cause of a stroke is critical to providing the right treatment and preventing further injury.
+The most common cause of ischemic strokes in children is when a blood clot forms in the heart and travels to the brain.
 This can be caused by congenital heart problems such as abnormal valves or infections.
 In these cases, children may need surgery or antibiotics.

-Sickle cell disease is a blood disorder that’s associated with ischemic stroke.
-In sickle cell disease, the blood cell can’t carry oxygen to the brain, and blood vessels leading to the brain may have narrowed or closed.
+Ischemic stroke is also more common in children with sickle cell disease, a blood disorder where the red blood cells can’t carry oxygen to the brain.
+This causes the blood vessels leading to the brain to become narrowed or closed.

-Ischemic strokes can also be caused by trauma that injures large arteries and causes a loss of blood flow.
-For instance, a large artery might be injured when a child has a neck injury.
+Additionally, ischemic strokes also can be caused by trauma that injures large arteries and causes a loss of blood flow.
+For example, a large artery might be injured when a child experiences a neck injury.

 What causes hemorrhagic stroke in children?

 When a blood vessel on top of or in the brain ruptures, blood flows into brain areas where it’s not supposed to go.
-It may pool in brain tissues, resulting in a blood clot.
-When the blood vessel is ruptured, blood isn’t transported where it should go to support brain function.
-As a result, the brain doesn’t get the oxygen it needs.
+It may pool in brain tissue, resulting in a blood clot.
+When blood isn’t transported where it should go to support brain function, the brain doesn’t get the oxygen it needs.
 This may lead to permanent brain injury.
 Hemorrhagic strokes are most often caused by rupturing or weakened or malformed arteries known as AVMs (arteriovenous malformations).

 The risk of hemorrhage is higher with certain illnesses such as hemophilia.
 Hemophilia is a rare condition in which the blood doesn’t clot normally.